-Freeriders have loads of choice.
+Freeriders have loads of choice in Tignes.
 There are some really long off-piste runs, some great reds and blacks and the wide Grande Motte Glacier is great for cranking out those turns.
-If you are lucky with the snow there's the 1200 meter decent from Aiguille Percee to Tignes Les Brevieres on a choice of runs, with help you can find a very long off-piste route.
-To the sides of Les Lanches you can find good little rock shoots and bowls but watch out for crevasses and as always get a guide especially if you don’t know the area.
+If you are lucky with the snow there's a 1200 meter decent from Aiguille Percee to Tignes Les Brevieres on a choice of runs and with expert help you can find some very long off-piste routes, to the side of Les Lanches where you can find good little rock shoots and bowls but watch out for crevasses and as always get a guide especially if you don’t know the area.

-Tignes is set in a wide, open valley so you can see all the lines you'd love to take, it's just working out how to get to them.
-From the Toviere area there's some great spots of snow between the runs and two long blues into Val Claret.
-The Funiculaire and cablecar take you to the Glacier at 3456 meters for more or less guaranteed good snow.
+As Tignes is set in a wide, open valley you can see all the lines you'd love to take, it's just working out how to get to them.
+From the Toviere area there's some great spots of snow between the runs and the two long blues into Val Claret.
+The Funicular and cablecar take you to the Glacier at 3456 meters for more or less guaranteed good snow.

 For an interesting side trip head to the Vallee Perdue in the Val D'Isere valley, just make sure you have an Espace killy lift pass and you make the last lift home or it could be a very expensive day.
 A word of warning take it easy in Tignes, especially after a fresh dump, as it doesn't take much to trigger avalanches heed the snow warnings and if you are new to the area and want to go off-piste take a guide, eg. Snocool offer freeride and freestyle lessons.
 If you've got the cash and a group of four, they'll drop you and a guide out of a helicopter in Italy, drops start at around £350 per person and they go in groups of four.